What Story Analytics Help With

 You can determine your Story rate metrics by following this formula;

-(# of people who viewed the first segment / # of people that viewed the last segment in your story) x 100 = %
+(# of people who viewed the first segment / # of people who viewed the last segment in your story) x 100 = %

 So, what this means is that if you have around 500 followers and you made 84 interactions so far with a post, your rate percentage would be 17%.
 This is probably the easiest way to develop interaction trends.